SarthakM9/TodoApp/README.md

-# Pre-work - TodoApp
+# TodoApp

 TodoApp is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: Sarthak Mittal

-Time spent: 16 hours spent in total
+This app was submitted for **CodePath** prework.

+I won't be adding any new features but I would be more than happy to fix any issues and accept pull requests.

 ## User Stories

-The following functionality is completed:

 * [x] User can successfully add and remove items from the todo list
 * [x] User can tap a todo item in the list and bring up an edit screen for the todo item and then have any changes to the text reflected in the todo list.
-* [x] User can persist todo items and retrieve them properly on app restart
+* [x] User can persist todo items and retrieve them properly on app restart.

-The following optional features are implemented:

-* [x] Persist the todo items into SQLite instead of a text file (content provider used along with AsyncQueryHandler).
-* [x] Improve style of the todo items in the list (custom recycylerview adapter implemented with cursor support).
-* [x] Add support for completion due dates for todo items and display within list item.
+* [x] Support for completion due dates for todo items.
-* [x] Use a Fragment instead of new Activity for editing items.
-* [x] Add support for selecting the priority of each todo item and display in list item.
+* [x] Support for selecting the priority of each todo item.
-* [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds

-## Notes:

-Spent some time on implementing a content provider to access SQLite database.
+## Android specifics (Things his app can help you learn)

+* [x] Compiling and loading libraries only for specific build variants.
+* [x] Use of SQLite database using ContentProvider and AsyncQueryHandler (although, It can serve as a good example to develop your database layer.
+But I would now suggest to use **Room** library instead).
+* [x] Custom RecycylerView Adapter with Cursor support.

 ## Video Walkthrough